 3. Assign leadership roles.

 Volunteering is a great way to build skills and take on more responsibility.
-Younger workers in particular are always looking for ways to learn new skills and progress in their careers.
-Plus, the extra responsibility gives employees a sense of pride and ownership over their work.
+Plus, extra responsibility gives employees a sense of pride and ownership over their work.

-Nominating a volunteer coordinator is a good place to start, but there are countless ways to give volunteers leadership roles.
-Determine your employees’ strengths, and draw from those skills for leadership opportunities.
+Nominating a volunteer coordinator is a good place to start, but there are also ways to give volunteers leadership roles.
+Determine your employees’ strengths and draw from those skills for leadership opportunities.
 Here are just a few examples:

-- Ash draws cartoons in her spare time, so you invite her to create coloring pages for the after-school program with which your company partners.
+- Ash draws cartoons in her spare time, so you invite them to create coloring pages for the after-school program with which your company partners.